What to wear for an interview in Fashion Industry

 Choose clothing that makes you feel confident and comfortable.
 Look like your natural self even after understanding what the organization expects.
 You have to find the best match between the former and the latter.
 If you try to overdo things just to match the expectations, the interviewer will easily judge that from your level of comfort.

 Follow this simple advice while dressing for an interview.
 Wear what makes you feel comfortable because that is what is going to make you feel good.
 Only when you feel good & comfortable, you can think clearly and communicate well.
-To make your interview a success, you should not be worrying about what you are wearing & how you look, however you should be completely focused on the core component of the interview i.e. the questions you are being asked.
-At the end people will remember you for what you said in the interview, not what you were wearing.
+To make your interview a success, you should not be worrying about what you are wearing & how you look, however, you should be completely focused on the core component of the interview i.e. the questions you are being asked.
+In the end, people will remember you for what you said in the interview, not what you were wearing.

 Choice of colors:

 The only thing that you have to keep in mind is to not wear something too bright or gaudy.
-Every second candidate you are competing with will probably wear grey, black or blue.
-You can make a difference by choosing a color which looks suitable yet differentiates you from the crowd.
-A light tone shirt with dark trousers / skirt is the most popular and widely used combo.
+Every second candidate you are competing with will probably wear grey, black, or blue.
+You can make a difference by choosing a color that looks suitable yet differentiates you from the crowd.
+A light-tone shirt with dark trousers/skirt is the most popular and widely used combo.
 Don’t forget to look at your skin tone before you choose the colors.
-As designers, you must already know what suits well to different skin tones.
+As fashion designers, you must already know what suits you well for different skin tones.

 Having done the research and understanding your comfort, let’s now look at the acceptable options of clothing for interviews: